zaxor0/zwerchhau/README.md

 ### Warriors
 Warriors start with 1 weapon specialization, players may freely pick any weapon that suits their intended character identity.
 This gives them the following abilities with their chosen weapon:
- - For combat with their chosen weapon, once per day, ignore 1 major failure
+ - For combat with their chosen weapon, they may riposte for full damage on a major success parry roll [6].
  - For combat with their chosen weapon, once per day, advantage roll for damage
- - For combat with their chosen weapon, for any attack, either +1 to their damage rolls or +1 attack rolls

 For every even level as a warrior (2,4,6,etc.) they may gain either:
 - 1 additional weapon specialization, they gain the above 3 abilities for this weapon.